LORD-MicroStrain/mip_sdk/examples/cpp/7_series/ins/README.md

 # 7 Series INS Example (C++)

-This example demonstrates how to configure and use a MicroStrain 7-series INS device with the MIP SDK using the C++ API.
+This example demonstrates how to configure the navigation filter with external heading, and GNSS position and velocity as the heading sources to stream filter data using simulated external aiding measurements on a MicroStrain 7-series INS device with the MIP SDK using the C++ API.

 ## Overview